Mama Living Abroad

 Step 1: Make the dough: Begin by placing the butter, powdered sugar, flour, salt, and add-ons (if using) in the bowl of a food processor.
 Pulse until the mixture resembles a coarse meal.
 Add the egg whites and process just until a uniform dough is obtained.
 If the dough is not coming together, add a little cold water (a teaspoon at a time).

 Step 2: Chill the dough: Shape the dough into a disk about 1 inch thick.
 Wrap the dough in plastic wrap and transfer it to the refrigerator for 1 to 2 hours (up to overnight).
+Chilled cookie dough tends to spread less during baking.

 Step 3: Shape the dough: Roll the dough on a floured surface to a ¼ -inch (½ cm) thickness and cut circles using a cookie cutter.
-Fold one side of the circle, fold the other side over, then fold the last side up to form a triangular cookie shape.

-How to make Hamantachen
+How to make Hamantaschen

 Arrange the Hamantaschen on a baking sheet lined with parchment paper.

-Step 4: Chill the Hamantaschen: Place the Hamantaschen in the freezer for for 30 minutes to an hour before baking.
+Step 4: Chill the Hamantaschen: Place the Hamantaschen in the freezer for 30 minutes to an hour before baking.

 Step 5: Bake: Bake at 350°F/180°C for 15-20 minutes until the dough is slightly golden.
 Let it cool.